 Thus, it can be safely said that the use of fasting, especially in the lungs and forms of diabetes mellitus helps to significantly improve the course of the disease and even completely cure it.
 Some foreign fasting clinics successfully treat diabetes of 2 and even 1 type.

-In any case, it must be remembered that diabetes is not the final sentence yet.
-A person who wants to regain health will certainly do this and starvation can help him in this.
-As a person practicing starvation, I do not know of another way that would allow to effectively repair damaged organs and systems.
+In any case, it must be remembered that diabetes is not the final judgment.
+A person who wants to restore health will definitely do this and fasting can help him with this.
+As a person practicing fasting, I do not know of any other way that would allow to restore damaged organs and systems so effectively.

 See also: fasting for obesity